Bw3ll/ROP_ROCKET/README.md

 ## Running the First Time
 Just simply run it from the command line:`py rop2.py rop_tester_syscall.exe` A fully exploitable rop_tester_syscall.exe is included as a zip file as well.
 This was developed just to help make sure that all gadgets are being found and not missed.

+# History
+This tool was inspired by the much older [JOP ROCKET](https://github.com/Bw3ll/JOP_ROCKET/), which I wrote for part of my Ph.D. dissertation and released at DEF CON 27 in 2019.
+That led to a lot of further developpment on JOP and many new JOP capabilities.
+That tool is a little outdated at the moment - it is an older style of Python.
+With this research, part of this inspiration is to try and do something novel and different in the area of ROP.
+We have fulfilled that mandate so far.
+So in a way this tool is inspired by a JOP tool, allowing us to maybe try and think outside the box and in less conventional ways than we normally would with ROP.
+ROP ROCKET does not have any JOP capabilities - it is strictly devoted to ROP.
+The only fully dedicated JOP tool is JOP ROCKET, as everything else just kind of has a placeholder for future work on JOP.
+Anyway, I wanted to clarify this historical information, so that the similarity in names does not confuse anyone, as these are two very different and unrelated tools.